mckennapsean/dissertation/content/1-intro.md

-The design activity framework came out of reflections of previous failed projects, and these projects are explained in Chapter 4.
+The design activity framework came out of reflections of previous failed projects, and these projects are explained in [@sec:formulation].
 The first project involved creation of a novel technique for exploring correlation, but the resulting tool strayed from solving real world problems due to its novelty.
 A second project focused on redesigning a tool, and this work resulted in only